hector6298/kafka_stream_etl_dashboard/docs/manual_deployment.md

 cd ../../
 ```

-Now to actually build the services, go to the infrastructure folder:
+Now, to actually build the services, go to the infrastructure folder:

 ```
 cd infrastructure